 Ricardo M. Martinez-Cid is a partner at Podhurst Orseck, P.A., in Miami.
 He earned his undergraduate degree in only three years at the University of Miami (B.A. cum laude 1997) and his Juris Doctorate at Yale Law School (J.D.
 2000) where he was the William S. Beinecke Scholar.
 While a law student, Ricardo was a director at Yale’s renowned clinical program.
 He served on the Board of Directors of the Latino Law Students Association and was an editor of The Yale Journal of International Law.
 Before joining the firm, Ricardo served as a law clerk to the Honorable James Lawrence King on the United States District Court for the Southern District of Florida.
 He joined the firm in 2002 and was named a partner in 2005.

 Ricardo is an accomplished trial lawyer, having obtained multi-million-dollar verdicts on behalf of his clients in both federal and state courts.
-He has been named “Legal Elite” by Florida Trend Magazine, “Top Lawyer” by both Expert Guides and the South Florida Legal Guide, and “Super Lawyer” by Super Lawyers Magazine.
+He currently serves as court-appointed lead counsel for all wrongful death and personal injury claims arising from the Champlain Towers building collapse in Surfside, Florida.
+He also serves as court-appointed leadership counsel for the plaintiffs in In Re: Ethiopian Airlines Flight 302 and on the In Re: Zantac Litigation MDL.
+He has been named “Legal Elite” by Florida Trend Magazine, “Top Lawyer” by Expert Guides, the South Florida Legal Guile, and “Super Lawyer” by Super Lawyers Magazine.
 He was selected by his peers for inclusion in The Best Lawyers in America.
-According to the National Law Journal, his verdict of over 195 million dollars in the Fondo Vision matter was one of the ten largest jury verdicts of 2010.
-On multiple years, The Daily Business Review has recognized him at its Most Effective Lawyers’ event.
+According to the National Law Journal, his verdict of over 195 million dollars in the Fondo Vision natter was one of the ten largest jury verdicts of 2010.
+The Daily Business Review has recognized him multiple times at its Most Effective Lawyers’ event.